Patsch91/8Iaxe/README.md

 https://github.com/dorssel/usbipd-win/releases

-Afterwards reboot your PC (Windows ... 😑) and open the `cmd` as Administrator.
+Afterwards reboot your PC and open the `cmd` as Administrator.

 Then:
 ```